ChthonVII/fmsxml/README.md

   - **index** -- Informational only.
 Ignored by parser.
   - **props1** and **props2** -- The .fms file contains 8 bytes of additional data for each string.
 The function of these bytes is unknown because they are all 0 in all observed sample .fms files.
 They are treated here as two 4-byte unsigned integers.
 If absent, will default to 0.
   - **text** -- The text of the string itself.
 See below for notes.
 If absent, will default to an empty string, with a stern warning.
+  - **nullrepeatcount** -- Indicates a series of multiple empty strings in a row.
+Makes xml files more readable when substantive entries are separated by long stretches of empty strings.
+(Do not add this property to non-empty strings.)

 **String Notes:**
 - Strings are utf-8 encoded.
 Make sure your text editor is set to utf-8.